treadwell/Linux-Server-Configuration/README.md

 # Project: Linux Server Configuration

-This project describes the steps to set up and configure a remote to host web applications.
+This project describes the steps to set up and configure a remote AWS Lightsail server to host web applications.

 ## Initial configuration